Mr-goldenburger/Auto-Bean/UpdateLog.md

+## Currently available versions are in bold <br />

 v3.0: <br />
 This version added the ability for the bot to skip new words.
 I built my versions of the bot using this code as a base. <br />

 v3.5: <br />
 This version made it so the bot defaulted to being on.
 It also added some QoL improvements with the buttons.  <br />

-v3.9: <br />
-This version was a remade version of the 3.5 build, updated to contain new console messages and fix some simple bugs.
+### v3.9: <br /> This version was a remade version of the 3.5 build, updated to contain new console messages and fix some simple bugs. <br />

 v4.0: <br />
 This was the first version with the 90% correct system.
 A little bit clunky and in need of some fixes.  <br />